mtrojanowski/mtrojanowski.github.io/_posts/2013-12-20-so-it-has-come-to-that.md

 ---
 layout: post
-title: "So it has come to that..."
+title: So it has come to that...
-description: ""
+description: Just an initial post of my blog.
+Not really fun stuff.
 category: "general"
 tags: []
 ---